avreolko/VCWeakContainer/README.md

 # VCWeakContainer
-Generic container with weak link inside.
+A generic container with weak references to its contents.
-Can be useful when you need array of weak links 👦🏻
+Can be useful when you need an array of weak references 👦🏻

+## Installation
+Install with SPM 📦

-## Usage example
+## Usage
 ```swift
 var array = [Weak<NSString>]()